-DS 3016: Reason, illumined by faith, when it inquires diligently, plously, soberly, reaches with God's help some under extremely fruitful understanding of the mysteries both in virtue of the analogy of the things it knows naturally and in virtue of the interconnection of the mysteries with one pronouncement by the church or in its ordinary and universal teaching (DS 3011).
-In the usage of the council the term, dogmas (cf. DS 3017, 3020, 3041, 3043), would seem to denote the truths that are to be believed by divine and catholic faith.
+DS 3016: Reason, illumined by faith, when it inquires diligently, piously, soberly, reaches with God's help some under extremely fruitful understanding of the mysteries both in virtue of the analogy of the things it knows naturally and in virtue of the interconnection of the mysteries with one another and with man's last end.
+But it never becomes capable of grasping them after the fashion it grasps the truths that lie within its proper range.
+For the divine mysteries by their very nature so exceed created intellect that even when given by revelation and accepted by faith still by the veil of faith itself they remain covered over as it were by some sort of cloud.